What are NFTs? A Complete Guide to Non-Fungible Tokens

 - Rarible: A multi-chain marketplace that also lets anyone create and sell NFTs easily.

-To buy an NFT, you need a crypto wallet (like MetaMask) loaded with the right cryptocurrency for the blockchain the NFT lives on (usually ETH for Ethereum NFTs or SOL for Solana NFTs).
+To buy an NFT, you need a crypto wallet loaded with the right cryptocurrency for the blockchain the NFT lives on.

 Common Misconceptions About NFTs